Sergei Tashuyev

-Sergei Abuyezidovich Tashuyev (Russian: Сергей Абуезидович Ташуев; born 1 January 1959) is a Russian professional football coach who is the manager of Akhmat Grozny.
+Sergei Abuyezidovich Tashuyev (Russian: Сергей Абуезидович Ташуев; born 1 January 1959) is a Russian professional football coach.
 He grew up in Grozny before making the world of football his career.

+Coaching career

 Early coaching career

 Tashuyev began his coaching career in 1992 for a team from Budennovsk that played in the Second Division.
 He took a break from coaching between 1993 and 1996 after which he returned to lead another Second Division team from the Kabardino-Balkaria town of Baksan.

 Sergei Tashuyev has coached at a number of teams in the Russian Second Division including Spartak-SWC, FC Luhovicy and Serpukhov and Vladikavkaz.
 Leading up to his appointment at FC Anzhi Makhachkal, Tashuyev held manager and coach positions at several First Division clubs in Russia.
 He was the head coach for Belgorod and FC Krasnodar.
-He was also briefly on the coaching staff of FC Spartan Nalchick and won his first game as a Russian Premier League manager for PFC Spartak Nalchik on 26 June 2011.
-Immediately prior to joining FC Anzhi Makhachkal, Tashuyev was a manager of FC Metalurh Donetsk.
+He won his first game as a Russian Premier League manager for PFC Spartak Nalchik on 26 June 2011.
+Immediately prior to joining FC Anzhi Makhachkala, Tashuyev was a manager of FC Metalurh Donetsk.